Click the group of books beginning alphabetically with:

 The “Sexy Digests" are by far the most collectible digest-sized books.
 However, in an effort to keep from duplicating images with the "Sleaze" books, I've created a separate folder for those.
 Look for them on this website in the "Sexy Digests" folder.

 Kenneth R. Johnson's The Digest Index is the premier reference source for U.S. Digest-sized books.
-It's free to access Ken's books online.
+It's free to access Ken's reference books online.
 Click HERE.